mshadeveloper/Ms-Node-framework2/README.md

 # Ms-Node-framework2
 Vertical MVC node framework
-is usefull for huge projects
+is useful for huge projects